pavan12395/ShortLink/README.md

 # ShortLink Application

 ShortLink is a URL shortening application similar to TinyURL.
 It allows users to create shortened links for long URLs, making them easier to share and remember.
-This project consists of a front-end implemented using React and a back-end using MongoDB as the database.
+This project consists of a front-end implemented using React and a back-end using NodeJS and MongoDB as the database.
 The communication between the front-end and back-end is done via HTTP protocol.

 ## Features

 - User Authentication: The server uses JWT (JSON Web Tokens) for user authentication and authorization.
 Users can sign up and log in to the application.
 - Password Encryption: The server encrypts user passwords using the bcrypt library, ensuring secure storage of user credentials.
 - URL Shortening: The application provides a route for shortening long URLs.
 Users can input a long URL, and the server will generate a shortened URL that redirects to the original long URL.
-- URL Expansion: The application also allows users to expand shortened URLs.
-By providing a shortened URL, the server returns the original long URL.
 - File Upload: The server includes functionality for uploading files.
 Files are associated with the user who uploaded them and are stored in the `/uploads` directory of the Node application.
 - File Deletion: Users can delete files they have uploaded using the provided route.
 - File Serving: The server serves files to users.
 By accessing the appropriate route, users can retrieve the file associated with a specific file hash.